NateEaton/PonyExpress/catalog_chat_prompt.md

 **Type**:
 - Use `"Article"` for written content with text/reporting
 - Use `"Photo"` for standalone photos with captions, group photos, action shots
+- Use `"Staff"` for the staff listing (usually on page 2)
+- Use `"Cover"` for the front cover of the issue

 **Section**:
 - Use the section name as printed in the newspaper (e.g., "Sports", "Editorial", "Opinions", "News", "People", "Sharps and Flats")
 - For subsections, use format: "Section - Subsection" (e.g., "Opinions - Inside Views")
+- For Staff entries: use `"Staff"`
+- For Cover entries: use `"Cover"`
 - Common sections: Editorial, Opinions, News, People, Sports, Action, Sharps and Flats, Key Notes, Bits N Pieces, Hodge Podge, The Spirit People

 **Title**: